top of page

 Understanding the Challenge

 Change management often involves thorough impact assessments and detailed change analyses to identify potential risks, anticipate challenges, and develop effective mitigation strategies.
 These steps are essential for minimising disruptions, managing resistance, and fostering employee engagement during times of change.
-Understanding detailed impacts also enables the type of precision communications that win over sceptics and engender trust and understanding in projects.
+Understanding detailed impacts also enables the type of precision communications that win over sceptics and build trust and understanding in projects.

 However, in some scenarios, the urgency to implement changes may overshadow the need for in-depth impact discussions, leaving the team grappling with uncertainty and unaddressed concerns.